Docs · Account

 Privacy notes for the portal

-• What the client seesTheir name, your agency brand, aggregate counts by event type, attributed value, the deployments running for them, and per-event metadata you chose to send.
+- What the client seesTheir name, your agency brand, aggregate counts by event type, the deployments running for them, and per-event metadata you chose to send.
 Nothing about your other clients, nothing about your retainer.

-• Metadata is visibleAnything you put in the metadata object on the webhook event shows up on the portal feed.
+metadataobject on the webhook event shows up on the portal feed.
 Don't post PII you don't want the client to see.
-The portal is effectively a public URL guarded only by the slug's non-enumerability.
+The portal is effectively a public URL guarded only by the slug's non-enumerability. - AuthenticationNone.
+The slug is the secret.
+Treat the portal URL like a shared Google Doc link, share it deliberately.
+Rotating the webhook secret stops anyone posting events with the old one but does not change the portal URL, to take a portal offline entirely you delete the client.

 Common failure modes